One of the best news sites and fairest on actual international news along with Euronews -

 12 Ahkam of Janazah

 1) Some people pray while wearing shoes and many people pray Janzah while standing on the shoes.
-If one prays wearing the shoes then it is necessary that the shoes and the earth underneath be pure and if one stands on the shoes then it is necessary that the shoes be pure.
+If one prays wearing the shoes then it is necessary that the shoes and the earth underneath be pure and if one stands on the shoes then it is necessary that the shoes be pure.2) There is more ihtiyat (care) that one does not pray while standing on the shoes.
+Stand on the earth, if you want you can stand upon your handkerchief.

 3) It is necessary for the body of the deceased to be present; the janzah of the absent is not permissible